Homeopathy is once again becoming popular in the United States.

 Sometimes aggravations happen anyway.
 Here’s what I do:

 - Drink some coffee or peppermint tea.
-Strong smells can antidote homeopathic remedies
+Strong smells can often antidote homeopathic remedies.

 - This is when I reach for my frankincense essential oil.
 I inhale it and rub it on my skin (if it’s not already diluted in a carrier oil make sure to do this before applying it.
 Essential oils can antidote homeopathic remedies too.)